mkchoi212/mkchoi212.github.io/_pages/About.md

 permalink: /about/
 ---

+Thanks a bunch for visiting my site!

-Hi, my name is Mike JS.
+My name is Mike JS.
 Choi; JS is for Jun Soo.
-I am a college student & developer.
-Thanks for visiting my site.
+I am currently a Software Developer at .

 I build things and write about software development when I have the time.
 Check out some of my [projects](https://deadbeef.me/projects/) and my [blog posts](https://deadbeef.me)!

-I am also actively looking for a full-time position.
-[Email](mailto:mkchoi212@icloud.com) me and I will be happy to send you my resume :D
+If you want to talk about anything, feel free to [email](mailto:mkchoi212@icloud.com) me :D

 ----